jared-nishikawa/wine-decision_tree/README.md

 ## Using a decision tree

 I understood the basic concept of a decision tree, but I wanted to implement one myself.
-The data is taken from the <a href="https://archive.ics.uci.edu/ml/datasets/wine">UCI machine learning repository</a>.
+The data is taken from the [UCI machine learning repository](https://archive.ics.uci.edu/ml/datasets/wine).